MrRare96/WeebIRC/README.md

 Things that might happen:

-- Due to an something bla bla it keeps spamming the bot with xdcc send messages (once every 2 seconds) which could result in a (temporary) ban
 - Downloading anime is at your own risk :X.
 - Due to your computer being a cardbox it might catch fire and burn your whole place down
 - Due to you not paying attention you might suddenly download a virus... shit happens.
 - Due to you being at the wrong place, at the wrong time, you might die...

 License
 ----